Fanlu91/nextjs-dashboard/README.md

 By streaming, you can prevent slow data requests from blocking your whole page.

+There are two ways you implement streaming in Next.js:

+1. At the page level, with the `loading.tsx` file.
+2. For specific components, with `<Suspense>`.

 ### Route Groups

 In the `app` directory, nested folders are normally mapped to URL paths.